gitter-badger/cecil/docs/ConfigureAWSAccount.md

   "verified": false
 }
 ```
-You will receive an email with a vefication code.
+You will receive an email with a vefication code (aka verification token).

 ## Verify account and get api token